Preparing for the Conference

 - New attendees should reach out to their assigned guides over email before the conference for introductions.
 We encourage you to ask any questions you have about conference events and etiquette before the conference.
 The conference guide should share their advice for things like packing, reading the schedule, and choosing what to attend.

 - While a good guide should be knowledgeable about the annual meeting, the program is not designed for them to provide career advice, resume review, or networking opportunities.
-Conference attendees interested in career development should register for the Speed Networking event on Thursday, April 19 from 10:00 am – 12:00 pm.
+Conference attendees interested in career development should instead register for the Speed Networking event on Thursday, March 19 (10:00 am – 12:00 pm).

 - You may stay in contact after the conference, but this is not an expectation of the program.

-You should develop some questions to ask your guide over email before the conference and when you meet in Las Vegas.
+You should develop some questions to ask your guide over email before the conference and when you meet in Atlanta.
 Useful questions might include:

 - What’s the difference between a session, a panel, a roundtable, a working group, and a workshop?